-That Time David Crosby Revealed He Was the Father of Melissa Etheridge’s Children
+When David Crosby Said He Was Father of Melissa Etheridge’s Kids

 Plenty of same-sex couples have children, and these days, it's the kind of thing that generally doesn't raise many eyebrows.
 At the turn of the century, however, things were slightly different -- and when Melissa Etheridge revealed that she and her partner had turned to David Crosby to sire their two children, it made headlines.

 Of course, that's partly because Etheridge planned it that way, sharing the news in a Jan.
 10, 2000, cover story for Rolling Stone that included a family photo shoot with her partner Julie Cypher, Crosby and his wife Jan, and the kids.
 But that had at least as much to do with controlling the message as it did with achieving maximum PR impact, and the message was emphatically that, as Cypher later told CBS, "We are just like any other couple with two kids."

 Their domestic life may have been similar to anyone else's, but the details leading up to Cypher's pregnancy were fairly unusual.
 It all started when she and Etheridge vacationed in Hawaii at the same time as the Crosbys, leading to a conversation about having kids -- and an unexpected offer from Jan, who later told Larry King that she volunteered David as a father on the spur of the moment.

 "It just fell out of my lips," she recalled.
 "You know, it could have something to do with I believe that human beings are, you know, called on to have beings come through them, and they were talking about this, and I had my, you know, 5-month-old son on my chest, and I saw a longing in them and a love, and I knew that it was deep and that it was pure and true."